Matthew Zhen Xuebin: Biography

+On October 25th 2024, he was ordained as coadjutor bishop for the Beijing Archdiocese.
+The mass for his ordination included 140 priests and 500 faithful, including religious sisters and Zhen Xuebin's relatives.
+The co-consecrators were Bishop Peter Ding Lingbin, Bishop Joseph Guo Jincai, Bishop John Baptist Li Suguang and Bishop Anthony Yao Shun.

 At his ordination he spoke at the mass, "I am grateful to the Lord for his grace in choosing me, a humble servant, as Coadjutor Bishop of the Diocese of Beijing,...I am aware that I do not have the qualities required for the task entrusted to me, but I accept it in faith and entrust myself to the intercession of the Blessed Virgin Mary and St. Matthew the Apostle, trusting with all my heart and promising to dedicate myself entirely to the fulfilment of my pastoral duties, because ‘All this I do for the sake of the gospel’.”

 His appointment as bishop was the first appointment following the renewal of the Vatican-China agreement on episcopal appointments in 2024 and took place within this agreement.
 AsiaNews reported that some sources had claimed that Bishop Li Shan requested a coadjutor for both health reasons and because of his many duties outside of Beijing as President of the Chinese Catholic Patriotic Association.
 The request for a coadjutor was unusual since Li Shan was only 59 years old at the time and bishops usually do not get coadjutors until they are closer to retirement (age 75).
 No official reason was given for the appointment.